etvascom/developer-docs/docs/product-flow.md

 ## Important notes

 All the `POST` requests are signed by Etvas Platform.
-The signatures are to be performed either via `etvas-sdk` (if you are using NodeJS) or implementing the signature verification algorithm described in a separate document.
+The signatures verification can be performed either via `etvas-sdk` (if you are using NodeJS) or implementing the signature verification algorithm described in a separate document.
 You can find the key for events signature verification in your account on [Partners Portal](https://partners.helloetvas.com), Developers, Signing Secret.